brugr9/Heartbeat51/README.md

 On the PC:

-Ensure you have setup _Android Debug Bridge_, e.g., by _Chocolatey_ in an _administrative PowerShell_:
+Ensure you have setup Android Debug Bridge, e.g., by using Chocolatey in an _administrative PowerShell_:

 ```ps
 choco install adb